 How CBD really makes you feel

 If you’ve never tried CBD we know that you’ve got questions on how it will make you feel.
+You’re likely asking yourself “will I get high from CBD?”.
 If you ever had a bad experience with marijuana you might be hesitant to try something from the same plant.

 We’re here to help change that stereotype.
-In short, CBD will not get you high.
+In short: CBD and hemp products will not get you high.

 Just because something is derived from the cannabis plant doesn’t mean it possesses inebriating properties.
 For thousands of years we’ve been breeding the cannabis plant for two fundamentally different uses.
 One plant was bred for its psychoactive properties and high THC content, commonly referred to as marijuana.
-The other plant, is referred to as hemp.
-It was selectively bred for its use as a fiber, supplement, and body product, effectively eliminating the high THC content.
+The other plant, low in THC and possessing other unique properties (often a longer, more robust steak used for fiber) is referred to as hemp.
+Hemp was selectively bred for its use as a textile, supplement, and body product.
+Because hemp was not bred for its high, most of its THC content has been removed.

 Read on for more information on both marijuana and hemp to understand that no, CBD won’t get you high.